WBEM (AM): Final sale and demise

-WBEM was unable to prosper, and on April 1, 1989, the station was sold again, this time to Jotocon Communications.
+WBEM was unable to prosper, and on April 1, 1989, the station was sold again, this time to JOTOCOM Communications.
+JOTOCOM was owned by John Thomas Conners, the former general manager of Altoona television station WTAJ-TV; Conners had previously attempted to use the company to buy WWPC (channel 23) in Altoona.
 WBEM had fallen on hard times over the years, largely due to the collapse of Johnstown's lucrative local coal and steel-based economy, which had a domino effect on retail business in the area.
 Because the landscape was already dominated with high and medium-powered FM stations now too in a period of hardship, WBEM found itself in a weak position to compete as a strict daytime-only station.

-WBEM finally fell silent in 1991, around the time its license was set to expire, which was August 1.
+WBEM was silent by 1991. round the time its license was set to expire, which was August 1.
 Its studio building was then cleared out of all of its equipment, with all traces of a radio station's existence removed, including its broadcast tower.
 The station did not formally forfeit its license, and it was ultimately cancelled under terms outlined in the Telecommunications Act of 1996.

 Aftermath

-In January 2004, the FCC received an application for a new station to broadcast at 1350 kHz from Southwest Pennsylvania Community Radio, LLC; owned by Michael Horvath, of North Huntingdon, Pennsylvania.
+In January 2004, the FCC received an application for a new station to broadcast on 1350 kHz from Southwest Pennsylvania Community Radio, LLC; owned by Michael Horvath, of North Huntingdon, Pennsylvania.
 Horvath had owned two previous radio stations in the Pittsburgh radio market, known then as WXVX (now WPGR) Monroeville and WPLW (later WZUM) Carnegie, which he had acquired in the mid-1990s before selling both in the early years of the 21st century.
 Prior to selling both, Horvath had invested substantially in new directional antenna arrays, making them more palatable to prospective buyers.

 Unlike its predecessor, the succeeding station would have been licensed to Geistown, Pennsylvania, located just east of the Johnstown city limits.
 Another application was received in July 2007 to modify the application, which also included antenna diagrams for building the new six-tower directional antenna system and its proposed operational pattern.
 On September 2, 2010, the construction permit to build the new station on this frequency was formally cancelled.